SNYW/SweetSwap/readme.md

 - **Async Handling in GameManager:** Not all async calls are fully protected.
 I didn’t see any issues during testing, so I didn’t wrap everything in try-catch preemptively.
 - **Scene Transitions:** I really like the automatic fade-in/out on scene loads—it’s simple but satisfying.
 - **Input:** Input.MouseButtonDown does support single touches, I saw no need to implement touches directly as the game doesn't need that data.
 But easily adapted if required.
+- **Save Data:** I decided not to implement a proper save data serlializer for the sake of simplicity, and in the spirit of prototyping.
+PlayerPrefs is bad, but it's only one integer.
+I have an example for serealizers I have written in the past on my github.

-I hope this project demonstrates my ability with basic and some more advanced Unity functionality, as well as project architecture.
-I also tried to make it at least a little bit pretty :)
+I hope this project demonstrates my ability with some more advanced Unity functionality, as well as project architecture.
+I also tried to make it at least a little bit pretty :) I produced this entire project from scratch in one weekend, aside from the visual elements provided, and am proud of the structure and the speed of delivery.